blockxlabs/enzyme/readme.md

 - Navigate to : https://localhost:3000 and accept the https connection

 The Enzyme icon should show up in your Chrome toolbar.

+Once running Firefox:

+- Go to about:debugging#/runtime/this-firefox
+- Click 'Load Temporary Addon'
+- select the enzyme/dev/firefox directory
+- Navigate to : https://localhost:3000 and accept the https connection

+The Enzyme icon should show up in your Firefox toolbar.

 ## Getting Started